dwbango/capstone-rl-project/README.md

 	•	Email: donaldbango11@aol.com
 	•	GitHub: dwbango

-For any questions, bug reports, or suggestions, please open an issue or pull request.
+For any questions, bug reports, or suggestions, please open an issue or pull request and email the developer.

 Thank you for exploring this Blackjack RL & Statistical Analysis tool!
 We hope it aids in understanding how RL and statistical methods apply to Blackjack strategy experimentation.